Planning, Preparing, and Configuring NSX-T for PKS

 Configure NSX Edge for high availability (HA) using Active/Standby mode to support failover, as shown in the following figure.
 For instructions, see Configure Edge HA.

-Note: If the T0 Router is not properly configured for HA, failover to the standby Edge Node will not occur.
+Note: If the T0 Router is not configured for HA as decribed in Configure Edge Nodes for HA, failover to the standby Edge Node will not occur.

 An NSX Transport Node allows NSX Nodes to exchange traffic for virtual networks.
 ESXi hosts dedicated to the PKS Compute Cluster must be prepared as tranport nodes.
 For instructions, see Prepare Compute Cluster ESXi Hosts.